Welcome to the Thomas Ledermann Method Lab

 Joseph W. Jones is a graduate student in the EAPS program with an emphasis in Quantitative Psychology.
 His research interests are in longitudinal data analyses applied to developmental and health psychology.
 He has experience with a broad scope of analysis techniques, including multilevel modeling, structural equation modeling, and mixture modeling.
 In addition, he has experience using these analytic techniques in SPSS, Mplus, and R. His substantive interests are in developmental psychology with a focus on how cognition and health, both mental and physical, change over time.
 Recently, he began working on datasets with older adults (65+ years) assessing the relationship between rates of change on several aspects of physical and mental health.

 Thomas Ledermann is Assistant Professor in Psychology at Utah State University.
 He has published on dyadic data analysis, mediation and moderation, the analysis of change, and the assessment of spcific effects and contrasts in structural equation models.
 The journals the works were published include the Journal of Family Psychology, Psychological Methods, Structural Equation Modeling, Personal Relationships, and Journal of Social and Personal Relationships.
-Thomas Ledermann currently serves as consulting editor of the Journal of Family Psychology and on the editorial board for Personal Relationships.
+Thomas Ledermann currently serves as consulting editor of the Journal of Family Psychology and is on the editorial board for Personal Relationships.
 More information about Thomas Ledermann can be found on the faculty webpage.

 Garcia, R., Kenny, D. A., & Ledermann, T. (2015).
 Moderation in the actor-partner interdependence model.
 Personal Relationships, 22, 8-29.